 Once trained during the summer there will be the opportunity to take part in the units annual two week exercise, which is regularly held around the world in locations such as Italy, Croatia or Kenya.

-(Bottom of page) For further details about the University Reserve Platoon contact Corporal Andy Bolus
+(Bottom of page) For further details about the University Reserve Platoon contact Sergeant Andy Bolus

 Tel: 07824 475004